Woman killed after stolen car fleeing traffic stop crashes into taxi on Near North Side

 Police attempted to pull over the stolen Jeep, when it took off south on State Street, then west on Grand.
 The driver then ran a red light at Grand and Dearborn and crashed into the taxi -- then hit two pedestrians.

 A 66-year-old woman passenger in the taxi was killed.
+She's been identified as Diana J. Lampsa of Palmyra, Wisconsin.

 The 64-year-old taxi driver suffered minor injuries and was treated at Advocate Illinois Masonic Medical Center.

 The two pedestrians are being treated for possible broken legs.